 Offer appealing scratching items to stop cat scratching from destroying your furniture, carpets, etc.

 A place central to the household’s action is ideal, especially if it’s a place where you tend to be.
 Tucking scratching pads away from everyone won’t stop cat scratching because your cat won’t go out of his way to find and use them.

 When he chooses the scratching post over your sofa, give him praise and a yummy treat to make it a memorable positive experience.

 Should you find him scratching your sofa or carpet, gently guide him to the “good” scratching spots and give him a treat.
 Bribery works, and he’ll soon get the idea that he gets a reward when he uses the pads and posts instead of the sofa.

+One of the most important things to consider when trying to stop cat scratching that’s destructive?
 Boredom can cause your cat to create his own excitement by attacking your furniture, enabling him to release his pent-up energy at the expense of your décor.
 Play with your cat daily to tire him out, so he won’t redecorate your house with his claws.

 Editor’s note: This article appeared in Kittens, a special issue from Catster magazine.
 Look for Kittens on a newsstand near you!

 Thumbnail: Photography ©w-ings | Getty Images.